dgerabagi/aiascent-dev/src/Artifacts/A17-Page-Design-Showcase.md

 # Author: AI Model & Curator

-# Updated on: C19 (Add note on layout requirements)
+# Updated on: C19 (Add technical note about header overlap)

   - **Key/Value for A0:**
   - **Description:** Detailed design blueprint for the Showcase page, featuring the Interactive Whitepaper component.